History of Our Agency

 5th Executive Director

-Less than a year in 2000, Rosemary W. Diaz became the agency’s 5th Executive Director.
+Less than a year later, in 2000, Rosemary W. Diaz became the agency’s 5th Executive Director.

 Outreach Returns & Agency Growth

-During Rosemary W. Diaz’s time, the office in Visalia, CA which has closed in 1987, was reopened to serve the public of Tulare and Kings Counties.
-It would be known as South Valley Outreach.
+During Rosemary W. Diaz’s time, the office in Visalia, CA, which closed in 1987, was reopened to serve the public of Tulare and Kings Counties.
+It became known as South Valley Outreach (SVO) office.

 First Annual of Martha's Vineyard